About

 Bio

-Writing is Scott’s life-long passion but he’s always made a living doing other things.
-He’s been a first responder, an archaeologist, and in early 2025, retired after a nearly three-decade career in technology to focus exclusively on writing.
+Writing is a life-long passion but I’ve always made a living doing other things.
+I’ve been a first responder, an archaeologist, and in early 2025, I retired after a nearly three-decade career in technology to focus exclusively on writing.

-Scott’s first published short story, a fantasy novelette called ‘The Ethics of Elemental Servitude’, appeared in The Worlds Within in March of 2023, and recently sold to a small press anthology, The Apparatus Almanac, from JayHenge Publishing.
-His short fiction has also appeared in Creepy, Suburban Witchcraft Arts & Literature Magazine, Dark Horses Magazine, and 365tomorrows.
+My first published short story, a fantasy novelette called ‘The Ethics of Elemental Servitude’, appeared in The Worlds Within in March of 2023, and later sold as a reprint to a small press anthology, The Apparatus Almanac, from JayHenge Publishing.
+My short fiction has also appeared in Creepy, Suburban Witchcraft Arts & Literature Magazine, Dark Horses Magazine, and 365tomorrows.

-On the TTRPG side of things, Scott has been developing and running custom campaigns for more than forty years for a variety of systems, including D&D, Cyberpunk, Traveller, Champions, and Innersphere, a homegrown system initially developed by Bruce Irving and Gary Bloomfield that Scott has spent many years revising and expanding.
+On the TTRPG side of things, I have been developing and running custom campaigns for more than forty years for a variety of systems, including D&D, Cyberpunk, Traveller, Champions, and Innersphere, a homegrown system initially developed by Bruce Irving and Gary Bloomfield that I’ve spent many years revising and expanding.

-Scott makes his home in Lake Forest Park, Washington, just north of Seattle.
-When not telling stories, you can find him on the mat at his Aikido dojo, diving the Salish Sea, hanging out with his three amazing adult daughters (Ashley, Maddy, and Charlotte), or exploring the mountains and coastlines of the Pacific Northwest with his wife, Susie, and his dog, Jack.
+I make my home in Lake Forest Park, Washington, just north of Seattle.
+When not telling stories, you can find me on the mat at Two Cranes Aikido, diving the Salish Sea, hanging out with my three amazing adult daughters (Ashley, Maddy, and Charlotte), and exploring the mountains and coastlines of the Pacific Northwest with my wife, Susie, and my dog, Jack.

 Recognition

-In 2025, his short story, ‘A Gravedigger of the Deepholds’ was nominated for a 2025 Pushcart Prize.
+In 2025, my short story, ‘A Gravedigger of the Deepholds’ was nominated for a 2025 Pushcart Prize.

-In 2023, his novelette, ‘The Ethics of Elemental Servitude’ received an Honorable Mention in the Q3 2023 Writers of the Future Contest.
+In 2023, my novelette, ‘The Ethics of Elemental Servitude’ received an Honorable Mention in the Q3 2023 Writers of the Future Contest.